xmatters/xMattersAppMonCommPlan/README.md

 Ensure that you've configured endpoints for xMatters and AppMon in the Outbound Integration.

 # Testing
-Once you have the xMatters AppMon Plugin deployed in Dynatrace AppMon, test it from the Plugin Development page in AppMon's Server Settings:
+Once you have the xMatters AppMon Plugin deployed in Dynatrace AppMon and the Comm Plan configured in xMatters, test things using the Plugin Development page in AppMon's Server Settings:

 [Testing the AppMon Plugin](media/appMonTestPlugin.PNG)

+You should be able to see an event in the xMatters Reports page.